AshridgeTechnologies/elemento/stories/Backlog.md

 - Look for ways to have imports that update dynamically in preview, both client and server
 - Consider using decorators
 - Consider oclif for CLI and dev server (or combine them)
+- Consider a curl-installed server like firebase-tools standalone
 - Revisit user-private - using sub-collections in Firebase is non-portable
 - Flaky EditorRunner and AppMain tests
 - Refactor Editor etc so could swap in different Editor, outer component generates and previews